apache/hadoop/hadoop-tools/hadoop-azure/src/site/markdown/abfs.md

 transfer, Flush() also attempting to persist buffered data will lead to performance issues.

+### AbfsOutputstream options

+`fs.azure.write.max.concurrent.requests`: To set the maximum concurrent write requests from an AbfsOutputStream instance  to server at any point of time.
+Effectively this will be the threadpool size within the AbfsOutputStream.

+`fs.azure.write.max.requests.to.queue`: To set the maximum write requests that can be queued.
+Memory consumption of AbfsOutputStream instance can be tuned with this config considering each queued request holds a buffer.

 ## Testing ABFS

 See the relevant section in [Testing Azure](testing_azure.html).